google/security-research/kernelctf/rules.md

 We only process submissions after the exploit becomes public.
 We can only issue the first half of the reward once the PR passes the automated checks and the initial review confirms that the submission exploits the claimed vulnerability.
 Following an in-depth review and successful quality checks, the PR will be merged, and the second half of the reward will be issued.

-The novelty bonus is awarded separately once per quarter; if yours is chosen, the bonus will be issued after the quarterly review.

 If you want to delay the publication (within the 90 days window), you could do that, but you would get the money later (we want to encourage you to publish the exploit details sooner than later).

 The above is about the exploit itself, not the vulnerability.
-We automatically share some limited vulnerability details of the submissions on our [public submission spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1REdTA29OJftst8xN5B5x8iIUcxuK6bXdzF8G1UXCmRtoNsoQ9MbebdRdFnj6qZ0Yd7LwQfvYC2oF/pubhtml?gid=2095368189), as a CVE, and as soon as you submit the vulnerability details via the form.
+We automatically share some limited vulnerability details of the submissions on our [public submission spreadsheet](https://docs.google.com/spreadsheets/d/e/2PACX-1vS1REdTA29OJftst8xN5B5x8iIUcxuK6bXdzF8G1UXCmRtoNsoQ9MbebdRdFnj6qZ0Yd7LwQfvYC2oF/pubhtml?gid=2095368189), as a CVE, once you submit the extra vulnerability details via the form in Stage 2.

 ## Exploit PR file structure